As of 2024, 545 terms, but just 30% (approx.) with definitions!

 Alignment

-When referring to biological sequences (DNA, Protein, RNA), alignment implies some procedure to match up two or more sequences of the same type by their arrangements of monomers.
+When referring to biological sequences (DNA, Protein, RNA), alignment implies some procedure to match up two or more sequences of the same type by their arrangements of monomers (nucleotides of RNA and DNA, amino acids for protein).
 Sequence alignments are often an initial step in many bioinformatic work.

 Aliquot